 The Institute of Medical and Business Careers encourages potential students to call and arrange to visit the school.
 This will allow the student to have the opportunity to tour the facility and meet with an Enrollment Specialist.
-The Institute requires that a student graduate from a recognized high school or have a General Equivalency Diploma (G.E.D.), take an admissions test, and attend a personal interview.
-Previous career training in the career of your choice is not required.
+The Institute requires that a student graduate from a recognized high school or have a General Equivalency Diploma (G.E.D.) as evidenced by a high school transcript or a G.E.D. transcript.
+All applicants take an Previous career training in the admission test. career of your choice is not required.
+Further, applicants understand that various internship sites/ employers may require criminal background checks, drug testing and/or physicals to determine vaccinations and immunizations prior to attending the internship or accepting employment opportunities.